Generic local rings on a spectrum between Golod and Gorenstein: Acknowledgments

 \section{Acknowledgments}

 This paper benefited greatly from inspiring and clarifying conversations we shared with Tony Iarrobino, Andy Kustin, Pedro Marcias Marques, Liana \c{S}ega, Keller Vandebogert, and Jerzy Weyman; we are grateful to them.

 Significant progress was made in the wake of the 2020 ICERM workshop on \emph{Free Resolutions and Representation Theory;} we thank the organizers and participants and acknowledge the National Science Foundation's support of this event under Grant No.~DMS-1439786.

+An anonymous referee provided a detailed report that led to correction of several typos and clarification of an argument buried deep in the proof of the main theorem.